-In Cyprus, it is mandatory that dogs over the age of six months are permanently identified with a microchip and registered in the central Cyprus Government Veterinary Services database.

-In addition, dog owners must get a health book following the initial vaccinations from an authorized vet and then pay the registration fee to the Competent Authority (the council or community board) in order to obtain a dog licence, which is valid for one calendar year.
+In Cyprus, since 2004, dogs must be permanently identified with a microchip.
+They must also be registered in the central Cyprus database, which costs 8.5 €.
+In addition, dog owners must get a health certificate and pay the registration fee of 20.5 € at the Community Board to get a licence, which is valid for one year.

-There is a central database for registering dogs held by the Cyprus Government veterinary office however, they are not a member of Europetnet, thus not linked to any EU database.
-The competent authority (the council or community board) also keeps a register of dog owners through the dog licences they issue.
+There is a central Cyprus database for dogs held by the Cyprus Veterinary Office.
+The competent authority also keeps a register of dog owners.
+However, they are not a member of Europetnet, thus not linked to an EU database.